Archiving and Indexing

 3. Metadata and DOI Assignment

-• JKBS provides rich metadata for all articles, including titles, abstracts, keywords, author affiliations, and references, by indexing standards.
+JIBIS provides high-quality, rich metadata for all articles, including titles, abstracts, keywords, comprehensive author affiliations, and standardized references, in strict accordance with international indexing standards.

 4. Commitment to Accessibility

-• All published content is freely accessible to readers worldwide without subscription or access fees (open access).
+All published content is immediately and freely accessible to readers worldwide without subscription barriers or access fees (Platinum/Gold Open Access).

-• The journal adheres to best practices in website accessibility to ensure that articles are usable across devices and assistive technologies.
+The journal strictly adheres to best practices in web accessibility to ensure that all articles and metadata are fully discoverable, interoperable, and usable across modern digital devices and assistive technologies.